Professor Richard Berger – the benefits of being a PRC member

 The current call for PRC members is open to any organisation that has eligible staff – including organisations from the charitable, third and private sector – who can supply eligible nominators.

-“You really do see some incredible work that in turn benefits your own research – you start to think 'I can do this',” says Dr Berger.
+“You really do see some incredible work that in turn benefits your own research – you start to think 'I can do this',” says Professor Berger.
 “You get ideas.
 For example, being on the PRC has given me more confidence as a researcher to do all the complicated impact and engagement aspects of my own research.

 “Almost by osmosis, you learn to write really good proposals because you see such good examples.